Blog Posts

 Orang Utan Tanjung Puting

-A popular natural tourist destination worldwide, Tanjung Puting National Park is the largest habitat, conservation and research center for the Bornean Orangutan.
+A popular natural tourist destination worldwide, Tanjung Puting National Park is the largest habitat, conservation, and research center for the Bornean Orangutan.
 Tanjung Puting is one of the iconic tourist destinations in Kalimantan.
 There you will find out how forests become a support system for human life by exploring every side of the Tanjung Puting National Park forest.
 Join the excitement of orchids watching, medicinal plants, and observe various types of wildlife, especially the Bornean Orangutan.
-After going along the Sekonyer river using a Klotok boat and know about various types of animals and plants, you can visit oil palm plantations around Tanjung Puting National Park to see how sustainable forest management is.
+After going along the Sekonyer River using a Klotok boat and learning about various types of animals and plants, you can visit oil palm plantations around Tanjung Puting National Park to see how sustainable forest management is.
 You can also visit Sekonyer Village and socialize with local people.

-To visit Tanjung Puting, it’s a good idea to look for travel agent and join a group tour to make your activities easier there; especially if you’re forced to go alone because you don’t have friends with you.
-Currently there are many open trip services.
+To visit Tanjung Puting, it’s a good idea to look for a travel agent and join a group tour to make your activities easier there; especially if you’re forced to go alone because you don’t have friends with you.
+Currently, there are many open trip services.
 Usually, this open trip is available in 3 days 2 nights and 4 days 3 nights tour options.

 Tanjung Harapan Camp

 This camp is the first camp to visit when you first arrive in Kumai and along the Sekonyer River using a Klotok.
-You can see the wonderful scenery around Kumai River which is part of the Sekonyer River route which only green views of mangrove trees, Pidada trees that grow napas roots, Kendeka trees, Nirih trees, and Nipa palms.
+You can see the wonderful scenery around Kumai River which is part of the Sekonyer River route with only green views of mangrove trees, Pidada trees that grow napas roots, Kendeka trees, Nirih trees, and Nipa palms.

 Sekonyer River Kumai